-The School is active within the local community, working with schools within the South East Essex Deanery of the Diocese of Brentwood.
-Staff and students take an active part in Local Authority events right across the spectrum from attending Council led meetings to sporting and cultural activities to professional development opportunities as part of the local Teaching School Alliance.
+The School is active within the local community.
+Staff and students take an active part in a range of Local Authority events, from attending Council led meetings to sporting and cultural activities to professional development opportunities as part of the local Teaching School Alliance.
+COVID has significantly reduced these opportunities in this year.